RasulIslyamgali/sarah_voice_assistent/README.md

 # sarah_voice_assistent

-I was just inspired by the idea of ​​creating an assistant for myself, which Mr. Stark from the MCU has.
+I was just inspired by the idea of ​​creating an assistant for myself, which Mr. Stark from the Marvel.
 He had Jarvis, I decided to call mine Sarah.

 At the moment, Sarah is able to: